“At current rates, only 31% of ECC customers will be fully live on S/4HANA by the end of 2027” – David Lees, CTO, Basis Technologies

 My assumption is that SAP will be forced to push their end-of-life dates back again, but I wouldn’t expect that to happen immediately.
 Most likely they will wait as long as possible to push it back in order to put pressure on as many customers as possible to begin their upgrades.

-It’s been seven years since SAP launched its latest flagship product and while it claims that the adoption rate for this new software is more than 50%, the truth is that most likely only about 10% of existing customers have fully migrated to the new platform.
+It’s been eight years since SAP launched its latest flagship product and while it claims that the adoption rate for this new software is more than 50%, the truth is that most likely only about 14% of existing customers have FULLY migrated to the new platform.

 For those who remain, the path to S/4HANA is a bit more complicated than you might think.
 If you haven’t yet begun your migration to S/4, I wouldn’t wait any longer.
-If you’re ready to start your project, our DevOps automation solution for SAP, ActiveControl, should be part of the toolset for managing the complexity of an S/4HANA transformation and the beyond.
+If you’re ready to start your project, our Change Automation & Governance solution for SAP, ActiveControl, should be part of the toolset for managing the complexity of an S/4HANA transformation and beyond.

 Contact us today to find out how automation can help accelerate and de-risk your move.